leonstafford/check-for-dirty-local-repos/README.md

  - [x] prints list of each repo directory, listing whether it has uncommitted or unpushed changes (checkout out branch only sufficient)
  - [ ] prints the dirty files from applicable repos
+ - [ ] optionally open repos needing attention in new named tmux windows

 Not adding a batch commit and push just yet, as opens up to accidentally pushing sensitive infos.